SLC

 Six Proven Classroom Strategies

-Research-backed techniques you can implement immediately
+Research-backed techniques you can implement immediately.

 1. Use Worked Examples

 Start with fully solved problems, then gradually increase student independence as expertise develops.
-This dramatically reduces cognitive load for novices.

-📝 The Research
+The Research

 Novices learning from worked examples show 50% better retention than those who attempt problems independently.
-The worked example effect is one of the most robust findings in educational psychology.

-✅ How to Apply
+How to Apply

 • Show complete solution first